How Is Instant Coffee Made? (Amazing 9 Stage Process)

 Stage eight: Lost aromas readded

-The coffee granules are now collected, and the aromas that were captured earlier with nitrogen gas are readded.
-The aromas are sprayed over the granules as they pass through into giant sacks.
+The team now collects the coffee granules and re-adds the aromas captured earlier with nitrogen gas.
+They spray the aromas over the granules as they pass into giant sacks.

 Stage nine: Packaging

-The freeze-dried coffee is now ready to be placed into jars.
-A conveyor belt of empty glass jars are each filled with coffee in under a second.
-Each jar is topped with a lid containing an airtight seal and a Necafé label is attached.
+The team is now ready to place the freeze-dried coffee into jars.
+A conveyor belt fills each empty glass jar with coffee in under a second.
+The workers top each jar with a lid that contains an airtight seal and attach a Nescafé label.

 Packaged with cellophane in sixes, the cases are then sent all over the world, even to coffee-producing countries such as Peru.